Have you ever sat in the store staring at boxes in the baby aisle …

 Diapers vs pull-ups in a nutshell:

 Pull-ups and diapers are, mostly, the same thing.
-The difference is that pull-ups usually have an elastic band that makes them easier to pull up and down without fully removing them, and can be useful for potty training.
+The main difference between pull-ups vs diapers is that pull-ups usually have an elastic band that makes them easier to pull up and down without fully removing them, and can be useful for potty training.

 That’s pretty much the gist of it, but if you want a little more detail on these two types of pee-catchers, read on.